yvesklein/ao/_posts/2018-07-20-an-orgasm-by-any-other-name.md

 hero: /uploads/hand_rose.jpg
 tags:
   - article
-overlay: purple
+overlay: orange
 ---
 # An Orgasm By Any Other Name

 ... would it feel as sweet?
-I don't seem to think so.
+Deep down, I don't seem to think so.

 {: .lead}